Hezbollah leader says more Israelis will be displaced as the militants extend their rocket fire

 He said that Hezbollah will name a new leader to succeed Hassan Nasrallah, who was killed in an Israeli airstrike in a bunker in Beirut last month, "but the circumstances are difficult because of the war."

-The Israeli military said that 85 projectiles were launched from Lebanon toward northern Israel in a significant burst of fire on Tuesday.
+The Israeli army said 85 projectiles were launched from Lebanon toward northern Israel on Tuesday.

 Israel’s aerial defense intercepted most of the rockets, the military said.
 A 70-year-old woman was moderately wounded by shrapnel and Israeli media aired footage of what appeared to be minor damage to buildings near the coastal city of Haifa.